PantherParade/Minimal-OS/README.md

 Issue or reach out to me.

 The goal isn't to recreate every feature available in Rockbox.
-Minimal OS is intentionally opinionated and will remain focused on a simple, music-first iPod experience.
+Minimal OS is intentionally well, minimal and will remain focused on a simple, music-first iPod experience.

 ## Rockbox